 Group Incentive System

 - allocation of a variable incentive defined on the basis of the determined bonus pool, individual performance evaluation, internal benchmark for specific roles/markets and maximum ratio between variable and fixed compensation as approved by the Annual General Meeting;

 - a malus condition (Zero Factor or Reduced Scenarios) which applies in case specific thresholds of profitability, capital and liquidity are not met at Group level and envisages specific scenarios if not met or partially met at country/division level;

 - risk adjusted metrics in order to guarantee long-term sustainability, regarding company financial position and to ensure compliance with regulations;

 - definition of a balanced structure of upfront (following the moment of performance evaluation) and deferred payments, in cash and/or shares for Group Material Risk Takers;

-- distribution of financial instruments payments which take into account the applicable regulatory requirements regarding the application of retention periods.
+- distribution of financial instruments payments which consider the applicable regulatory requirements regarding the application of retention periods.

 The "KPI Bluebook", annually updated, serves as the performance measurement and evaluation framework within the Group Incentive System.
 The KPI Bluebook includes economic and non-economic performance indicators defined from the company strategy.